Home studio, 2025

 Selling on the streets of Tucson, 2024

-I grew up a singer and did so until the age of 38 even though, I had many secret passions my entire life.
-As a child, I was obsessed with international cultures, paintings, ceramics, textiles, animals, plants, architecture and science.
-I spent many of my formative school years slipping away from class to spend many hours in the library reading about and memmorizing pictures of such things.
+I grew up a writer, singer and musician until the age of 38, even though, I had many secret passions my entire life.
+As a child, I was obsessed with indigenous cultures, paintings, ceramics, textiles, animals, plants, cuisine, herbal medicines, literature, architecture and science.
+I spent many of my formative school years slipping away from class to spend many hours in the library reading information about and memorizing pictures of such things.
 I wanted to experience and try so many things that were not available for me to physically explore in my suburban life that it almost drove me mad.
-I wanted most to be traveling the world while, being surrounded by animals while I painted and sculpted.
+I wanted most to be traveling the world, to be surrounded by animals, while painting and sculpting.

 At age 38, I started College life in Chicago.
 I attended Truman City College and Northeastern Illinois University.
 I studied a plethora of subjects and really had no goal of graduating.
-I studied Sociology-cultural Anthropology, Art History, Ceramics, T.E.S.L and African History.
+I studied Socio-cultural Anthropology, Socio-Linguistics, Ceramics, T.E.S.L and African History.
 I was involved in Student Government and was an English Tutor.
-My favorite part of that time was meeting so many wonder people and picking the brains of some incredible professors.
+My favorite part of that time was meeting so many wonderful people and picking through the brains of some incredible professors and mentors.
 Their intelligence and passion fueled me.

 Two paintings of mine featured in the Permanent Collection at the Presques Isle’s Reed Art Gallery at The University of Main.
 Courtesy of the late and amazing David Hitchcock and his family.